dshomoye/dshomoye.github.io/content/blog/first-ride/index.md

 #### Alfa Romeo Giulia
-Yes, yes, I saw a blacked out SUV, walked closer, and saw a Quadrifoglio Giulia im glorious red being covered by a camera attached to the SUV.
+Yes, yes, I saw a blacked out SUV, walked closer, and saw a Quadrifoglio Giulia in glorious red being covered by a camera attached to the SUV.
 I was so excited!
 I mean, this is the same car I have, well, the plebian version, and I'm getting to see the promotional footage for it being shot.
 People are gawking over it.
 It made me feel like I owned something *special*.
 <media-box name="The shooting of an Alfa Romeo promo video" index=4 src="media/first-ride/alfa_commercial.jpg"></media-box>
 <media-box name="The shooting of an Alfa Romeo promo video" src="media/first-ride/alfa_video.mp4" type=video></media-box>